From a French shoe designer to a philanthropic rule breaker, these four fierce females top the list of Las Vegas’ most fashion-forward mavens.

 Shoe designer Chloe Gosselin embodies her effortless, playful vibe throughout her wardrobe.
 Chloe Gosselin approaches style in the same way she dreams up her eponymous brand’s collections: as feminine, artful and sophisticated.
 This level of play depends on where in the world you might find her.
 This summer, Gosselin hosted a pop-up shop at the DVF flagship store in New York’s Meatpacking District.
 This month, it’s back to her native France to showcase her fall collection in Paris.
 “We talk about Vegas—here I feel my style is different than when I’m in New York or in Paris,” the former model says.
 “Because it’s more relaxed, here I’m very simple, but always feminine and a little playful and colorful.”
 She’s a fan of breaking out the suits and vintage pieces when she travels.
 So how has her style evolved over the years?
 “When I did the CFDA Fashion Fund, just being around the Vogue team I started to wear a lot more color,” she says.
 “I used to wear black all the time.”
 As for her upcoming fall shoe collection, expect lots of new accessories and textures, such as beads and velvets.
 And it’s safe to say her loyal leading ladies, including Nicole Kidman and Celine Dion, will continue to support Gosselin’s aesthetic.
 “I feel in my work there’s always this balance between the girl that’s superdreamy who is delighted by the past and the girl that is superstrong,” she says.
 “It’s very much like me.”

-Photography by Jerry Metellus; Shot on location at The Venetian Resort
+Photography by: Photography by Jerry Metellus; Shot on location at The Venetian Resort